August 28th to 31st

-Gelli Print in the Wild
+Gelli print in the Wild

 Join us for a four-day immersive workshop in the stunning Haliburton Highlands and discover the expressive potential of Gelli printing.
 Learn to develop layered, textural prints inspired by the natural environment, guided by artists Kim-Lee Kho and Xavier Massé.

 Curious to learn more about the instructors, location, and full schedule?
+All the details are available below.

-Gelli Print art by Kim-Lee Cho
+Print by Kim-Lee Kho

 When is it happening?